-3 Steps to Debug and Test Your iOS App in the Cloud
+How to Test iOS App in the Cloud & Debug iPhone

 Testing apps on iPhone is a critical step in your process.
 Here's how to test iOS apps — and how to debug iPhone.

 How to Test iOS Apps & Debug iPhone

 Here's how to test iOS apps (and debug on iPhone) in 3 steps:

 - Validate, debug, and profile your iOS app.

 - Inspect and troubleshoot your web app in Safari.